 Director of network strategy and planning, Vueling Airlines

 Gabriel joined Vueling Airlines in February 2012 after spending five years with Spanair, which he joined from AENA.
 Overall, Vueling grew its capacity by 8 percent in 2016, offering more than 33.5 million seats in the year.
 Its expansion, alongside fellow IAG-owned carrier LEVEL, has played a major role in the 13.8 percent capacity growth in the Spanish market in 2016.
-High-profile, recently added routes include a service to Oran in Algeria, served weekly from Valencia.
+New routes added last year included services from Amsterdam to Milan Malpensa; Zurich to Lisbon and Oporto; and Barcelona to London Luton.
 The airline also overcame traffic control industrial action in Europe, which contributed to significant temporary operational disruption, with performance recovering and stabilising in the fourth quarter.
 By the year end, the carrier reported an 11.2 percent rise in total available seat kilometres to 33,844, while its seat factor also rose by 1.5 percentage points to 82.8 percent.

 Director, communications and marketing, Athens International Airport